Class Of 2014

 Transfer Goal: I hope to transfer to a four-year university (with a full-ride scholarship, I might add!) that is academically challenging, has a studious, but enjoyable environment, and will best prepare me for my career in the professional world.
 I know that Mesa has and continues to equip me with the skills I need for the next step, so whichever school I choose, I can rest assured that I will be ready for whatever lies ahead.

 How are you involved at Mesa College?
-In addition to being a full-time student, I serve as President of the Associated Student Government (ASG) here on campus.
-I was a Senator in the ASG last year, a position that allowed me to represent the students' voice on different committees.
+In addition to being a full-time student, I serve as President of the Associated Students (AS) here on campus.
+I was a Senator in the AS last year, a position that allowed me to represent the students' voice on different committees.

 How long have you attended Mesa College?
 This is my third semester at Mesa.
 I am very happy here in this challenging environment, which keeps me coming back.

 Why did you choose Mesa College?
 Two of my close family members chose Mesa College.
 They would often come back home and talk about unique people that they had met or fun classes that they had that day.
 They would speak very highly of Mesa's quality academics and the warm community on campus.
 That is still very true today.